Leila-16/Leila-16/README.md

 ### :woman_technologist: About Me :
 I am a Data Analyst <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia, Moscow.
+- :woman_office_worker: I have experience working with Excel, SQL and Python (NumPy, Pandas, Matplotlib, Seaborn)
-- :mag_right: I’m looking for a remote job as a Data Analyst.
+- :mag_right: Currently looking for a remote job as a Data Analyst.
-- :dart: Currently learning Python (NumPy, Pandas).
-- :jigsaw: In my free time, I like to 'play' with sql-ex, SQL Murder Mystery and sql academy.
-- :woman_office_worker: Ex Big4 auditor and consultant.
 - :parrot: Fun fact: mama of a galah cockatoo.

 ---